 Vegan Roasted Banana Tahini Ice Cream

-Spread the sesame seed mixture into a think layer on a sheet pan lined with parchment paper.
+- Spread the sesame seed mixture into a thin layer on a sheet pan lined with parchment paper.
 Bake in the oven for 10-12 minutes until the sesame seeds are toasted.
 Transfer to a wire rack to cool completely.
 Crumble the sesame crunch into pieces.